 Gavin LONG, in his volume of the Official War History, "The Final Campaigns," paints the picture:

 "...the direction of artillery fire was extremely difficult as the observation officers were working in dense rain forest, the fall of shot was rarely visible, and the guns had often to be registered by sound.
 On the other hand the narrow tracks had all been registered by the many Japanese mortars in the Waitavolo fortress area.
 The main role of the guns was now to silence these mortars - a difficult task as soon as it became evident that they were sheltered in caves where artillery fire became dangerous.

 "It was difficult for the engineers to maintain communications with the forward infantry.
 After rain, the Wulwut River became a swift torrent...

-"In an effort to silence the mortars which were bringing down a galling fire, the 2/14th Field Regiment sent 460 rounds over, searching an area 400 yards in depth, & eventually silenced the mortars, although only for the day.
-On 12th March heavy mortars (the Japanese had improvised mortars to fire 150 mm shells) rained 60 bombs on Perry's [Knoll] & Young's [Hill], killing four (footnote; including Lieut R.M.
-GORRIE of the 2/14th Field Regt) & wounding nine, including Lt FAUL, & temporarily disabling 12 others with bomb blast.
+"In an effort to silence the mortars which were bringing down a galling fire, the 2/14th Field Regiment sent 460 rounds over, searching an area 400 yards in depth, and eventually silenced the mortars, although only for the day.
+On 12th March heavy mortars (the Japanese had improvised mortars to fire 150 mm shells) rained 60 bombs on Perry's [Knoll] and Young's [Hill], killing four (footnote; including Lieut R.M.
+GORRIE of the 2/14th Field Regt) and wounding nine, including Lt FAUL, and temporarily disabling 12 others with bomb blast.
 It was a day of torrential rain which reduced visibility to a few yards."